Delightful Adventures

 Did You Make These Muffins?

 If you did, let me know!
-Leave me a comment and rating below or you can post a pic to Instagram and tag me (I’m @delightfuladventures)
+Leave me a comment and rating below or you can post a pic to Instagram and tag me (I'm @delightfuladventures).

-If you like this check out all of my other muffin recipes, and here are some other recipes you may also like:
+Check out all of my other muffin recipes, and here are some other recipes you may also like:

-• Gluten-Free Blueberry Muffins
+• Blueberry Muffins

-• Raspberry Sauce
+• Raspberry Muffins

 • Lemon Blueberry Bars